bojand/fsto-2018-grpc/slides.md

 ???

+- Kinda
-- We generate types like normal using `protoc`
+- We generate types like normal using `protoc`, this generates types and client to be used in our browser application in React, Vue or Angular and others
-- In our web application we use the web client and the generated types to communicate with the server
+- In our web application we use the web client and the generated types to communicate with the server and we can have our Protocol Buffer types in the whole stack
-- Envoy must be used as a proxy for web clients to talk to
+- To enable browser support the protocol implemented here is actually slightly different than what gRPC uses in the rest of the ecosystem.
+Therefore we need a middle proxy to do translation of requests from the browser to our gRPC services.
+- By default the gRPC project recomments using the Envoy proxy to accomplish this, and they do provide example configuration files to set this all up.
+- In case you don't know Envoy is an open source proxy server implemented by Lyft.
+- Some of you may be following re:Invent announcements this week, and the new AWS service mash product actually uses this Envoy proxt as well.
+- It's important to note that right now only Unary and server streaming calls are supported
 - Nginx can also work

 ---